Passive Foreign Investment Company (PFIC) Regulations in US & Tax Implications for Indian expats

 Two points to note here:

 This is the most tax efficient (or I will say the least tax inefficient) methods.
 If you elect your PFIC as a Qualified Elected Fund (QEF), it requires you to disclose your prorate share in the earnings of the PFIC in the Form 8621.
 Further, PFIC is required to provide you an Annual Information Statement disclosing your pro-rata earnings and other sufficient information for calculation purposes.
-This is not a practical option and if you disagree, ask any Indian Mutual fund to give this info to youJ
+Note that QEF option is available only if you are a direct or indirect “shareholder” in the PFIC.
+This is not the case in case of Indian MF/ETF where the person is a unitholder & not a shareholder in the financial institution.
+Also, most public financial institutions do not release the necessary information to make this election.
+This election is most suitable for most closely held corporations where you are a shareholder.

 Tax treatment of QEF is that shareholder of a QEF must annually include in gross income as ordinary income its pro rata share of the ordinary earnings and as long-term capital gain its pro rata share of the net capital gain of the QEF.
 Also, there is an option in Form 8621 to extend the time to pay tax until QEF election is terminated.